 - High School graduate, and/ or;

 - Associate Degree graduate, and/ or;

 - Open to any undergraduate students in a degree-seeking program upon advisement from program specific chair and/ or academic advisor.

 Students will complete an undergraduate application for admission accompanied by a non-refundable admission fee.
-Note: Students will be held to all course prerequisites.
+Students are held to all prerequisite requirements; some students may require more than 5 courses to complete this certificate.